merative/acd-containers/src/pages/usage/getting-started.md

 #### 4. Use the ACD APIs to get flows and post to analyze to analyze text.

-Test ACD apis to verify the cartridge was deployed using an externalized route to the ACD service.
-In the examples below replace <route_host> with the hostname and path to the externalized route to ACD or if you have a security proxy configured in fornt of ACD use that route instead and use the `--header 'Authorization: Bearer xxxxxxxxxxxxxxx'` header as required for the proxy.
+Test ACD APIs to verify the cartridge was deployed using an externalized route to the ACD service.
+In the examples below replace <route_host> with the hostname and path to the externalized route to ACD or if you have a security proxy configured in fromnt of ACD use that route instead and use the `--header 'Authorization: Bearer xxxxxxxxxxxxxxx'` header as required for the proxy.

 Get the flows: